The Cadottes: A Métis Fur Trade

 - Part II: 38, no. 1 (January 2017): 31-37.

 DuLong, John P. "Jean Baptiste Cadotte's First Family: Genealogical Summary."
-Very rough draft that I might finish and eventually submit to Michigan's Habitant Heritage.
+Michigan's Habitant Heritage, 3 part series:

 DuLong, John P., "Jean-Baptiste Cadotte's Neglected Second Family," Center for French Colonial Studies, Annual Conference 4-6 Ocotber 2019, Mackinaw City, Michigan.